github/developer.github.com/content/guides/working-with-comments.md

 You'll notice that it's incredibly similar to the example above.
 The difference between this view and the Pull Request comment is the focus of the conversation.
 A comment made on a Pull Request should be reserved for discussion or ideas on the direction of the code.
-A comment made as pat of a Pull Request review should deal specifically with he way a particular change was implemented.
+A comment made as part of a Pull Request review should deal specifically with the way a particular change was implemented.

 ## Commenting on commits